guidoism/escape/inspiration/jonesforth.md

         +---------|---|---|---|---|---|---|---|---|------------+
                    len                         pad  codeword

-        `CREATE` is a standard FORTH word and the advantage of this split is that we can reuse it to create other types of words (not just ones which contain code, but words which contain variables, constants and other data).
+        `CREATE` is a standard Forth word and the advantage of this split is that we can reuse it to create other types of words (not just ones which contain code, but words which contain variables, constants and other data).
 */